 But, it is in difficult times when we prove the strength of our character.
 It would be easy to become cynical and give up.
 It’s harder to persist and prevail.
 When we look back on this time in our lives and our careers I want all of us to be able to call it our finest time … a time when we proved that we are the most innovative, creative and successful group of people ever assembled in business.

-Together, we need to recoverbuild our optimism as we continue to build our business.
+Together, we need to recover our optimism as we continue to build our business.

 I need your help … and I need your trust.
 To get both I believe I need to provide you with some answers.
 Here goes: